 Abington Police, after arresting Linda Marie Couite for DUI and Drug Charges, searched her and allegedly discovered two pills of suboxone and seven pills of a Class E Controlled Substance, namely, carisoprodol (which is a muscle relaxant).

 The penalties for Operating Under the Influence of Drugs or Alcohol can be severe, even for first-offenders, including imprisonment in the House of Corrections for up to 2.5 years; fines, fees and assessment totaling up to $5,000; and suspension of your Massachusetts Driver’s License for 1 year.

-Massachusetts DUI Law does provide, however, what is called an ‘Alternative 24D Disposition’ for first-time OUI offenders, but only if the person ‘admits sufficient facts’ for a plea of ‘Continuance Without a Finding’ (similar to a plea of ‘no contest’).
+According to a dui lawyer, massachusetts DUI Law does provide, however, what is called an ‘Alternative 24D Disposition’ for first-time OUI offenders, bin hire but only if the person ‘admits sufficient facts’ for a plea of ‘Continuance Without a Finding’ (similar to a plea of ‘no contest’).